realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 This helps very much with developing innovative products.

 {% assign name = '-06' %}
-{% include partials/image.html, name: name, caption: 'Live Essences source locally from organic faming facilities' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences source locally from organic faming facilities' %}

 ## What we need to know about your products?